 Finally, to winnow this down to five nominees, two sets of voters — 20 in Los Angeles and 10 in New York — convene over a weekend to screen all nine films.

 Each country submits only one film and the academy will rule on its eligibility (sufficient dialogue in native language and creative input by nationals of that country).

-The list is divided into three parts: the 19 countries that have won at least once, then the 18 that have been nominated at least once and finally the 29 countries that have never been nominated.
-(See this list arranged alphabetically by name of country here.)
+Nineteen countries have won this race at least once, another 18 have at least been nominated and 29 have never been nominated (See this list arranged by track record here.)

 2 wins (most recent – The Secret in Their Eyes," 2009)